Social Etiquette

 How It Became the National Default

-Before refrigeration became common, offering cold drinks could signal extra effort and higher service.
+Chilled water was not always so easy to offer.
+Before refrigeration became common, serving cold drinks required extra effort and signaled a higher level of service.

 Why Season Matters Less Than Service Consistency